nebari-dev/nebari-docs/docs/docs/community/code-contributions.md

 :::note
 Nebari's documentation is hosted on a different repository [`nebari-dev/nebari-docs`][nebari-docs-repo].
-To contribute to the documentation, read [Contribute to Nebari's documentation](doc-contributions.md).
+To contribute to the documentation, read [Contribute to Nebari's documentation][docs-contributions].
 :::

 ## Select an issue to work on